 Cornflower, Centaurea cyanus, is an annual plant native to Europe with intense blue flowers.
-It is also known as Batchelor's Button or Blue Bottle.
+It is also known as Bachelor's Button or Blue Bottle.
 As a native wildflower species, it is now endangered due to agricultural growth.
 However, it has been cultivated to become a rather common garden flower.

 Dogwood Bark and Fruit

 The dye is extracted by boiling large quantities of the bark or fruit with water.
-It must be strained before dying fabric.Continue to 4 of 10 below.
+It must be strained before dyeing fabric.

 Hyacinth, as it is commonly known, or Hyacinthus, Asparagaceae, is a group of plants grown from bulbs in a range of colors including white, yellow, pink, purple, and blue.
-Native to the Middle East, the bulbs became a garden standard in most of the world when the bulbs became cultivated commercially in the Netherlands.
+Native to the Middle East, the bulbs became a garden standard in most of the world when the bulbs were cultivated commercially in the Netherlands.

-To create a blue dye, use the blue and purple blooms in large quantities boiled with water.Continue to 5 of 10 below.
+To create a blue dye, use the blue and purple blooms in large quantities boiled with water.

 Indigo plants were brought to the American colonies and were grown in the deep South for many years but never became the cash crop that many settlers expected because of the special techniques needed to extract and create dye powder for export.
-The crop was replaced by rice and cotton.
+The crop was soon replaced by rice and cotton.

 The leaves are boiled to extract a deep, true blue dye.
-Natural indigo powders can be purchased if the plant is not accessible.Continue to 6 of 10 below.
+Natural indigo powders can be purchased if the plant is not accessible.